 I find it very helpful to learn about the experiences of other parents.
 I asked parents to share their stories about what it is like to parent a gifted child.
 The result is an interesting mix of stories that are completely different, but also share numerous similarities.

-Gifted and Female – A Series of Personal Stories
+Gifted Women – A Series of Personal Stories

 All gifted children face challenges, but gifted girls face their own unique set.
 I asked for stories from gifted woman and received this wonderful group.
 These women wrote about their experiences and what they would tell parents of gifted daughters.
 The following stories are honest and thought-provoking.

-Before I realized Caroline was gifted, I wrote quite a bit about children who learn differently.
+Before I realized Caroline was gifted, I wrote quite a bit about children who are wired differently.
 These posts are also highly relevant to the gifted child as well.

 Homeschooling Children Who Learn Differently